Beijzum/beijzum.github.io/docs/Setting Up Your Project.md

     cd directory_name
     ```

-    a. "cd", also known as "chdir", is a command that changes your current working directory to another directory.
+    a. `cd`, also known as `chdir`, is a command that changes your current working directory to another directory.

     b. `directory_name` is a placeholder name.
-You can replace it with any directory that is listed when you typed "dir" back in the first step [here](./Setting%20Up%20Your%20Project.md/#navigating-directories).
+You can replace it with any directory that is listed when you typed `dir` back in the first step [here](./Setting%20Up%20Your%20Project.md/#navigating-directories).

     !!! success

-        Successfully navigating to a directory using the terminal command "cd" will looking something like this:
+        Successfully navigating to a directory using the terminal command `cd` will looking something like this:

         ![successful nav directory](./assets/setupS6.png)